web-illinois/ilw-profile-card/README.md

   tag.
 - The image will get reordered in the document to be below the unslotted content so it comes after the heading with the name.
 Including a descriptive alt text for the image is recommended.
+- The following icons have alt text: address, phone, email, hours and HR.
+The others typically have a descriptive link text that would make the alt text repetitive (e.g. "Facebook graphic facebook link").

 ## External References